China Landmarks - 38 Most Famous Landmarks in China

-To enjoy the view of the mountains, I recommend visiting a section of the wall that is walkable still, so you can stroll along and enjoy the scenery.
+To enjoy the view of the mountains, I recommend visiting a section of the wall that is still walkable, so you can stroll along and enjoy the scenery.

 An exciting event held each year on the Great Wall of China is the Huangyaguan Great Wall Marathon.
 Snacks and refreshments are handed out, and children from the villages even come to high-five participants!

 The Forbidden City, now called the Palace Museum, has always been an important part of Beijing.
 Built in 1420 during the Ming Dynasty, it is the world's largest imperial palace and a must for your Beijing itinerary.

 Before you explore any other famous monuments of China, take the time to appreciate the beautiful artwork and historic gardens that this city offers.